3DCoat-Download-TF/.github/profile/README.md

 ## 🧠 About the Software

 **3DCoat** is a comprehensive digital sculpting and texturing application designed by Pilgway.
-It combines high-end tools for voxel sculpting, polygonal modeling, retopology, UV mapping, PBR texture painting, and GPU rendering in a unified workspace :contentReference[oaicite:0]{index=0}.
-Artists and designers can freely experiment during a 30-day full-feature trial, after which an unlimited *Learning Mode* remains available for non-commercial use :contentReference[oaicite:1]{index=1}.
+It combines high-end tools for voxel sculpting, polygonal modeling, retopology, UV mapping, PBR texture painting, and GPU rendering in a unified workspace.
+Artists and designers can freely experiment during a 30-day full-feature trial, after which an unlimited *Learning Mode* remains available for non-commercial use :contentReference.

 This guide walks you through how to download and install **3DCoat** for free, including information on its trial modes, educational benefits, and offline setup.